The Priesthood of Antinous

 to devote their life to Antinous beyond all other concerns.
 A Priest of

-Antinous is dedicated to the Religion of Antinous, and to the serve the
+Antinous is dedicated to the Religion of Antinous, and will the serve

 Membership in the Priesthood of Antinous